yurtsiv/rfid-scan-tracker/README.md

 where  `<Terminal ID>` is a uniq ID of a terminal which you get when adding a terminal from the admin panel.

-It will start listening to card scannings and publish those to the broker.
+It will start listening to cards scanning and publish card ID over MQTT.